lchen23/brandloyalty/README.md

 * Hold more sales events for Brand A users to promote customer loyalty
 * leak-proof protection even when doing exercise is a great feature to appeal to Brand B users

-Final thanks to Mr. Panpan Wang, my contact at Flex.
+Final thanks to Mr. Wang, my contact at Sweetie.
 I enjoyed the opportunity to learn more about marketing research and analytics.